marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/Composer.rst

 Composer and TYPO3 extensions
    * `TYPO3 CMS Composer Package Generator <https://github.com/TYPO3/CmsComposerPackageGenerator>`__

-        This script generates among other a custom packages.json enabling to deploy TYPO3 CMS packages by Composer.
+        This script generates among other things it does a custom :file:`packages.json` file enabling to deploy TYPO3 CMS packages by Composer.

 Presentations
    * 2018-06-23, Helmut Hummel: `Your Perfect TYPO3 Distribution